 Ascensus 401k Review

-The following are some points that set Ascensus apart as a brokerage company:
+The following are some points that set Ascensus apart as a brokerage :

-- The company comes in the top 15% for Total Plan Cost.
+- This comes out to the top 15% for Total Plan Cost.

 - It is one of the largest providers of recordkeeping and TPA services.